-There’s a new, made from scratch restaurant in town, Uncle Julio’s Mexican from Scratch and it provides some new and unique dining to Northern Lake County.
-Located in a former office building on the corner of Milwaukee Avenue and Route 60, the building has been transformed into a bustling Mexican Cantina that prepares handcrafted dishes using fresh ingredients.
+There’s a new, made from scratch restaurant in town, Uncle Julio’s Mexican from Scratch, and it provides some new and unique dining to Northern Lake County.
+Located in a former office building on the corner of Milwaukee Avenue and Route 60, the building has transformed into a bustling Mexican Cantina that prepares handcrafted dishes using fresh ingredients.

 The star of the show was dessert.
 We tried the Chocolate Piñata, and it was the most fun I have ever had with my kids at a restaurant.
 It will be why we come back again and again as it’s the perfect way for us to celebrate accomplishments or go out after performances without doing the same old same old.